 The governance model-volunteer-run, community-based-also discourages consolidation: "We're just volunteers because we live in the community.
 What group of volunteers wants to take on another neighborhood's problems?"
-There is skepticism about state motivations: "They just look at a map and see all these mutuals... why do not they just get together?"
+There's skepticism about state motivations: "They just look at a map and see all these mutuals... why don't they just get together?"